coenm/RepoM/docs_new/script_variables_azure_devops.generated.md

 `azure_devops.get_pull_requests(projectId)`

 Get pull requests for the given project.
-The result is an enumeration of .
+The result is an enumeration of PullRequest.

 Argument: